kelloggm/object-construction-checker/README.md

 <dt><code>@EnsureCalledMethods(<em>expression, method-list</em>)</code></dt>
 <dd>specifies a post-condition on a method, indicating the methods it guarantees to be called on some
 input expression.
-The expression is specified [as documented in the Checker Framework manual](https://checkerframework.org/manual/#java-expressions-as-arguments).
+The expression is specified <a href="https://checkerframework.org/manual/#java-expressions-as-arguments">as documented in the Checker Framework manual</a>.

 For example, the annotation `@EnsuresCalledMethods(value = "#1", methods = {"x","y"})` on a method